 5. Don’t use the same portion of floss twice.
 This can spread bacteria or food particles to other areas of your mouth.

 6. Floss after brushing but before rinsing so that the floss pulls the toothpaste in between the teeth.
-Make sure to rinse with clean water afterward, swish a little to loosen stubborn particles and spit out.
+Make sure to rinse with clean water afterwards, swish a little to loosen stubborn particles and spit out.

 Two Types of Floss